SafeWalk-Companion/safewalk/README.md

 ### Code Conventions

 This section will include code conventions.
+These should be followed in order to guarantee consistency.